 - Overview: A disgruntled employee at a remote location attempts to change their pay rate. - System state: System is operating normally.
-100 active users are logged in. - Environment state: Environment is operating normally. - External stimulus: An employee has discovered the location of a configuration file storing all employee pay rates.
+100 active users are logged in. - Environment state: Environment is operating normally with good network connection. - External stimulus: An employee has discovered location of configuration file storing employee pay rates.
 They log in (using their credentials) and use a stolen passkey to open the locked file.
-They modify the file with a new rate and save changes.
+They modify the file and save changes.